oAndreAmaral/MasterThesis/Practical Implementation/README.md

-# MasterThesis - Preliminary Study
+# MasterThesis - Preliminary Implementation
 ## Deep Neural Networks for Behavioral Modeling of Analog ICs

 This repository aims to store all the information about modeling the behavior of analog circuits.